aws-amplify/docs/docs/ui-legacy/auth/fragments/react-native/authenticator.md

 ## Using withAuthenticator HOC

-For React, the simplest way to add authentication flows into your app is to use the `withAuthenticator` Higher Order Component.
+For React Native, the simplest way to add authentication flows into your app is to use the `withAuthenticator` Higher Order Component.

 `withAuthenticator` automatically detects the authentication state and updates the UI.
 If the user is signed in, the underlying component (typically your app's main component) is displayed otherwise signin/signup controls are displayed.